devRD/ccform/README.md

 # Credit Card Form
  This is a credit card form created with HTML, CSS, Bootstrap 4 and Font Awesome 5.
 It has been made completely responsive keeping in mind of the website usage in various devices.

+You can see a live demo of the app [here](http://invincible-insect.surge.sh/)

  # Setup and run

  To setup the project locally follow the given instructions: